 In 2009 and 2010, the Company, through ERI, acquired a 100% interest in 10 properties totalling over 3,840 acres in the Rattlesnake Hills area of Wyoming.
+During the quarter, the Company reduced its holding to six properties, allowing the peripheral state leases to lapse.

-Five of the ERI properties immediately adjoin Agnico-Eagle's and Evolving Gold Corporation's (AE-EVG) Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
-ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the AE-EVG property and 500 metres east of AE-EVG's recently announced Growler Prospect which has returned grab samples up to 3.1 gpt Au.
-The geologic setting of the Endurance properties and the AE-EVG discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that include Cripple Creek in Colorado.
+Five of the ERI properties immediately adjoin Evolving Gold Corporation's ("EVG") Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
+ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the EVG property and 500 metres east of EVG's Growler Prospect which has returned grab samples up to 3.1 gpt Au.
+The geologic setting of the Endurance properties and the EVG discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that include Cripple Creek in Colorado.
 The Cripple Creek district has produced 21 million ounces of gold to date.